Insality/defold-event/README.md

 ```lua
 event.create(callback, [callback_context])
 ```
 Generate a new event instance.
 This instance can then be used to subscribe to and trigger events.
 The `callback` function will be called when the event is triggered.
 The `callback_context` parameter is optional and will be passed as the first parameter to the callback function.
 Usually, it is used to pass the `self` instance.
+Allocate `64` bytes per instance.

 - **Parameters:**
   - `callback`: The function to be called when the event is triggered.
   - `callback_context` (optional): The first parameter to be passed to the callback function.

 - **Return Value:** A new event instance.
-Allocate 64 bytes per instance.

 - **Usage Example:**